missatrox44/missatrox44/README.md

 - 👋 Hi, I’m @missatrox44
 - 👀 I’m interested in becoming a front end developer
 - 🌱 I’m currently learning HTML, CSS, and JavaScript
-- 💞️ I’m looking to collaborate on websites for music artissts
+- 💞️ I’m looking to collaborate on websites for music artists
 - 📫 missatrox44@gmail.com

 <!---